 For Forest Bathers: BLUE RIDGE PARKWAY

-This is a lovely trip year-round, bookended by two spectacular national parks‑—Virginia’s Shenandoah and Great Smoky Mountains in Tennessee—and dotted throughout its 469 miles with historic sites and affordable campgrounds.
+This is a lovely cross country road trip year-round, bookended by two spectacular national parks‑—Virginia’s Shenandoah and Great Smoky Mountains in Tennessee—and dotted throughout its 469 miles with historic sites and affordable campgrounds.
 Try starting at Rockfish Gap Entrance, in the Shenandoah National Park, and head to Natural Bridge State Park, with its 215-foot arching limestone gorge, then through Roanoke to the jutting rock formations in Blowing Rock, North Carolina, and then the expansive Museum of the Cherokee Indian on the way to the 800-acre Great Smoky Mountains National Park, where your kids can see some of the oldest mountains on the planet.

 For Leaf Peepers: BERKSHIRES